How X509CRLStreamWriter Works

 The caller can repeat the next operation as long as the hasNext method returns true.
 The hasNext operation simply looks to see if seqLength is greater than zero.
 If so, hasNext returns true.
 The purpose of hasNext is to prevent trying to read past the end of the tbsCertList.

 Earlier I mentioned that this reading process does not return any meta-data information or perform any signature verification.
 Returning the meta-data information would be straightforward.
 The meta-data information is generally on the order of a few hundred bytes so retaining it in memory is not problematic.
 The caller would need to pass in some type of memo object to the streaming reader when the reader is instantiated.
 As the reader moves through the meta-data items in the tbsCertList during initialization, it would simply populate the memo object with the values.
-The caller could then look in the memo object once the reader has finished instatiation.
+The caller could then look in the memo object once the reader has finished instantiation.

 Signature verification is more complex.
 Since the signature algorithm used is required for the verification process and the algorithm information is towards the end of the CRL, we would have to make two passes over the CRL.
 The first pass would skip as rapidly as possible to the signatureAlgorithm and then construct a hasher using the same hash algorithm used by the signatureAlgorithm.
 Then we would need to reopen the CRL as a new stream (so that we start back at the beginning) and perform our normal stream read operations.
 As we read, we would pass in every byte from the tbsCertList into the hasher.
 (Hashers have the useful property of being able to accept bytes over time).
 Once hasNext detects that the reader has reached the end of the tbsCertList, we would ask the hasher to return the hash and encrypt it with the issuer’s public key using the encryption algorithm specified in the signatureAlgorithm.
 We would then continue to read the stream down to the signatureValue and compare it to the signature we just calculated.
 At this point, hasNext can raise an exception or set a flag if the signatures do not match.